 Wrong.
-Employers in the UK are under a duty to protect their employees' health and safety, regardless of whether an employee is willing to run the risk of harm.
-If an employer believes that an employee is at risk of stress, concerns should be voiced in a way that makes it easier for the employee to be honest - for example through an informal discussion with an independent third party, or away from a particularly tough manager.
+Employers are under a duty to protect their employees' health and safety, regardless of whether an employee is willing to run the risk of harm.
+If an employer believes that an employee is at risk of stress, concerns should therefore be raised in a way that makes it easy for the employee to be honest - for example through an informal discussion with an independent third party, or away from a particularly tough manager.
 If the employee continues to deny that they are stressed, the employer should make a note of all conversations on the subject (including dates) and ensure the situation is monitored.